Computer modem buying tips

 Before purchasing a modem, take the below into consideration.
 Today, with the popularity of the Internet and multimedia over the Internet, broadband is becoming widely available.
-If available in your area, you may want to consider purchasing a broadband solution, such as DSL available through a phone or third-party company, Cable available through your local cable provider, Satellite available through a third-party, or through a large ISP such as MSN or AOL.
+If available in your area, you may want to consider purchasing a broadband solution, such as DSL available through a phone or third-party company, cable available through your local cable provider, Satellite available through a third-party, or through a large ISP such as MSN or AOL.

 If a broadband connection is not available in your area, below are some recommendations to consider when purchasing a computer modem.

-Originally, when the 56k connection was introduced, there was not a set standard between two major modem manufacturers, causing there to be two different technologies, X2 and KFlex.
+Originally, when the 56k connection was introduced, there was not a set standard between two major modem manufacturers, causing there to be two different technologies: X2 and KFlex.
 Each of these technologies allowed for a modem to connect at higher speeds, but only if the Internet Provider supported the technology.
 Because of the difficulties and issues with these two different technologies, one technology emerged out of the two, called V.90.
-This technology will allow users of any brand of modem to connect at higher speeds.
+This technology allows users of any brand of modem to connect at higher speeds.

 Today, all modems (purchased new) are V.90 and this is no longer a concern.
 Additional information and history about each of these technologies can be found on our Modem Standard page.